top of page

 The People’s Capitalism initiative sits in our MM4A (Modern Markets for All) non-profit.
 MM4A emerged from British government programs to shape more supportive labor platforms.
 We now work with public agencies in the US who have also launched our technologies.

-Our speciality is the staggering possibilities for advanced market platforms initiated at scale by governments for public good.
+Our speciality is the breathtaking possibilities for advanced market platforms initiated at scale by governments for public good.
 Peoples' Capitalism is the big-picture end of that vision.
-It is waiting for political leaders to, again, show the world how transformative some technologies can be when shaped by leverage governments can uniquely offer.
+It is waiting for political leaders to, again, show the world how transformative some technologies can be when shaped by leverage only governments possess.

-Equitable infrastructure for capitalism now requires a policy we call "Modern Markets for All".
-Read more
+Equitable infrastructure for capitalism now requires a policy of "Modern Markets for All". > Read more

 bottom of page